 - woven (looks like fabric, though stiffened), or

-- non-woven (compressed fibers, with one side covered with adhesive; the non-wovens often have a paper-like feel).
+- non-woven (compressed fibers, with one side covered with adhesive; the non-wovens often have a paper-like feel)

+A tip on WOVEN interfacing though - watch out for the grainline, it needs to be taken into account when cutting!
 You don't need to do that with non-woven one, but it's not really that of a burden.
 I love either of those.

-Although still widely available, sew-in interfacing is not the first choice of many sewers.
+Although it's often a matter of personal preference and widely available, sew-in interfacing is not the first choice of many beginner sewers.
 It needs to be sewn together with the fabric, meaning it will take more of your time and you'll need to work with several layers.